 Taking social media fundraising efforts a step further

 Sharing posts from your account is the first step towards raising funds for your cause.
-If you are following the tips above, then you are definitely building more momentum and supporters online.
+If you are following the fundraising tips above, then you are definitely building more momentum and supporters online.
 While that is a great way to organically build support, here are a few more ideas to supercharge your fundraising efforts.

 Yes, you read that right.
 I did not say influencers.
 I specifically said micro-influencers.